daoson12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. Everybody!
 Write a script that adds execution permission to the owner, the group owner and ther other users, to the file hello . the file hello will be in the working directory
 .
-You are not allowed to use commas for this project
+You are not allowed to use commas for this project.
+8. James Bond
+Write a script that sets the permissions to the file hello as follows:
+. owner:no permission at all
+.
+Group:no permission at all
+.
+Other users:all the permissions